MatOpt/srPCP_code/README.md

 The original source code was obtained from the paper's [supplementary material](https://openreview.net/attachment?id=NNZ0caVe2ak&name=supplementary_material).
 We have made minor modifications to the `root_pcp.m` file to extract additional outputs required for our project.

+## Ongoing Development

+This code is being developed on an on-going basis at the author's [GitHub repository](https://github.com/MatOpt/srPCP_code).

 ## Support

 For questions, bug reports, or feature requests, please file an issue through the GitHub [issue tracker](https://github.com/MatOpt/srPCP_code/issues/new).

-This project is under active development.
-You can follow its progress at [GitHub repository](https://github.com/MatOpt/srPCP_code).